#AnthonyWeiner Accuses 15-Year-Old Of Plot To Elect# DonaldTrump Making Him Victim Of Political Sexting Set-Up

 “The letter, which said the FBI had “learned of the existence of emails that appear to be pertinent to the investigation” into the private email server that Clinton used as secretary of state, upended the news cycle and soon halved Clinton’s lead in the polls, imperiling her position in the Electoral College,” Silver concluded.

-Comey later announced that the emails found on Weiner’s computer had no significance and were merely copies of emails previously inspected by the FBI which had been forwarded by Abedin.
+Comey later announced that the emails found on Weiner’s computer had no significance and were merely copies of emails previously inspected by the FBI that had been forwarded by Abedin.
 But the damage to Clinton had been done, as Silver showed in his analysis of her crashing poll numbers following the “Comey letter.”

-But according to the investigative reporting site WhoWhatWhy.org, the FBI sexting investigation that resulted in the discovery of Clinton emails on Weiner’s computer was the result of “a deliberate plot… an act that may have put Donald Trump in the White House.”
+But according to Russ Baker’s investigative reporting site WhoWhatWhy.org, the FBI sexting investigation that resulted in the discovery of Clinton emails on Weiner’s computer was the result of “a deliberate plot… an act that may have put Donald Trump in the White House.”

 In the exclusive report that can be read online at this link, the investigative site said says that “Trump or somebody high up in his campaign received inside information, possibly from sources in the Bureau,” and that there was indeed, “an operation to bait Anthony Weiner, the controversial husband of Clinton’s top aide Huma Abedin.”